Baishe Sraban

+Initially planned as a telefilm, the film marks Mukherji's second collaboration with Prosenjit Chatterjee, and Ghose's comeback to acting after a 29-year absence.
+Partially inspired by the 2008 American crime-thriller Righteous Kill, the film brought the thriller genre back to Bengali cinema after a long time.
+Announced in December 2010, and principal photography commenced in January 2011.
+Filming took places in Kolkata and Howrah, with portions being shot in Shimla and Nainital.
+Anupam Roy composed its soundtrack, while score was provided by Indraadip Dasgupta.
+It is the first film to have the Hungry movement in the 1960s in its storyline.

+Upon release, it received highly positive reviews from critics and was one of the highest-grossing Bengali films of 2011 and considered as a cult film among the Bengali audience.
+It.
+The core plot of the film was based on the 2008 crime-thriller Righteous Kill.

+The spin-off sequel to the film, Dwitiyo Purush, was released on 23 January 2020 and a direct prequel Dawshom Awbotaar, was released on 19 October 2023.
+Both were directed by Srijit Mukherji.

 Plot

-Several murders have taken place throughout Kolkata, for which a serial killer is believed responsible.
-The murderer strikes in accordance with verses of Bengali poetry, which he leaves next to the victims.
-The police are baffled; chief detective Abhijit Pakrashi (Parambrata Chatterjee) struggles to solve the case, which takes a toll on his relationship with girlfriend Amrita Mukherjee (Raima Sen).
-Pakrashi's superior (Rajesh Sharma) brings back an ex-cop, Prabir (Prosenjit Chatterjee), to help solve the case.
-Prabir, earlier suspended for his violent methods, is notoriously ill-tempered and foul-mouthed.
-Prabir and Pakrashi work together, while Amrita (a television journalist) and colleague Surya Sinha (Abir Chatterjee) research serial killers for a series whose thirteenth-and-final episode will be about a contemporary murderer.
-Meanwhile, eccentric poet Nibaron Chakraborty (Gautam Ghosh) who considers himself part of the Hungry Generation wanders Kolkata at night reciting poems.
+Several murders have taken place throughout Kolkata, for which a serial killer is believed to be responsible.
+The killer strikes in accordance with verses of Bengali poetry, which he leaves next to his victims.
+The police are baffled; ACP Abhijit Pakrashi struggles to solve the case, which takes a toll on his relationship with his girlfriend, Amrita Mukherjee, a TV journalist.
+Abhijit's superior officer, Commissioner Amit Kumar Srivastav, brings back ex-DCP Probir Roy Chowdhury, to help solve the case.
+Probir, who was suspended for his violent methods, is notoriously ill-tempered and foul-mouthed.
+Probir and Abhijit work together, while Amrita and her colleague Surjo Sinha, research serial killers for a TV series, whose thirteenth-and-final episode will be about a contemporary killer.
+Meanwhile, eccentric poet, Nibaron Chakraborty, who considers himself to be a part of the Hungry Generation, wanders Kolkata at night reciting poems.

-Researching serial killers, Amrita visits a prison where the warden remembers Rafique Ahmed and his only confidant in 18 years of imprisonment: Nibaron Chakraborty.
-She and Surya go to Nibaron's house to question him; after being greeted by his servant, Swapan, they are convinced he is insane when Nibaron says he has a meeting with "Rabindranath".
-They almost succeed in learning about Rafique when Surya angers him by mentioning the book-fair arson for which he was imprisoned.
+For her research, Amrita visits a prison where the warden remembers Rafique Ahmed and his only confidant during his 18 years of imprisonment: Nibaron Chakraborty.
+She and Surjo go to Nibaron's house to question him; after being greeted by his servant, Swapan, they are convinced he is insane when Nibaron says he has a meeting with "Rabindranath".
+They almost succeed in learning about Rafique when Surjo angers him by mentioning the book fair arson, for which he was imprisoned.